skip to content

 Aims

-1. to build on the knowledge and ideas gained from Part II Chemistry;
+1. build on the knowledge and ideas gained from Part II Chemistry;

-4. to learn how to present their results both orally and in writing.
+4. learn how to present their results both orally and in writing.

 Learning outcomes